 The vineyard extends from Bouzeron to Sercy on 4.000 hectares.
 Wines of this territory keep their own character through the limestone-clay soils.
 Certainly, this type of soil is the best for growing Pinot Noir grape variety.
 Also, Chardonnay, Aligoté, and Gamay are the main grape varieties of this region.

-Five excellent appellations, producing white or red wines, composed the Côte Chalonnaise vineyard: Givry, Montangy, Mercurey, Rully, Bouzeron.
+Five excellent appellations, producing white or red wines, composed of the Côte Chalonnaise vineyard: Givry, Montangy, Mercurey, Rully, and Bouzeron.

 Mâconnais

 Mâconnais is the most southerly sub-region.
-It stretches 50 kilometers between Sennecey-le-Grand and Saint-Véran to the Beaujolais boundary.
+It stretches 50 kilometres between Sennecey-le-Grand and Saint-Véran to the Beaujolais boundary.
 Renowned for its white wines mainly produced by Chardonnay.

 Mâconnais also produces some red wines from Pinot Noir and Gamay.
-Among the prestigious appellations are, the five area of Mâconnais: Pouilly-Fuissé, Pouilly-Vinzelles, Pouilly-Loché, Saint-Véran and Viré-Clessé.
+Among the prestigious appellations are, the five areas of Mâconnais: Pouilly-Fuissé, Pouilly-Vinzelles, Pouilly-Loché, Saint-Véran and Viré-Clessé.

 The best way to explore the diversity of soils and climate of each Climat is to visit the wineries of the region, figuratively of course via your preferred vintner.